+For 20 years, we’ve helped our clients develop robust and enduring sustainability strategies.
 Leading companies view corporate responsibility strategy as an essential element of planning for business growth.
-For them, sustainability strategy is a source of product innovation, cost savings, new processes and more.
+For them, effective sustainability is a source of innovation and new revenues, cost savings, stronger brands and lower risks.

 Inclusive Business means embracing innovative business models that generate profit for the company while at the same time contributing positively to society.
-In particular, Inclusive Business refers to profitable core business activity that expands opportunities for marginalised and disadvantaged groups in the society, and focus on under-served markets.
-These business models include the marginalised as customers, suppliers, distributors or employees.
+In particular, Inclusive Business refers to profitable core business activity that expands opportunities for marginalised and disadvantaged groups in the society, with a focus on under-served markets.
+These business models include the marginalised as customers, suppliers, distributors and employees.
 Best practice examples include companies introducing smallholder sourcing models; innovating products and services targeting low-income customers; and developing innovative distribution models.

 When companies get it right, Inclusive Business can be a successful growth strategy – opening up new markets, improving efficiencies, increasing resilience and enhancing reputation.
 We believe that Inclusive Business is the next frontier and the way forward for businesses looking to take corporate sustainability to the next level.

 To speak to one of the team about how we can help you with your Strategy needs please get in touch via email, or call us directly on +44 (0)20 7861 1616